-To add a gadget to the form, click on the gadget in the left panel and drag it and place into the middle panel.
-You can then configure the gadget in the Configuration Panel on the right side of the screen.
+To add a Field Element or Field to the form, click on the field in the left panel and drag it and place into the middle panel.
+You can then configure the field in the Configuration Panel on the right side of the screen.

-Although all Form Builder Gadgets perform different functions and have unique settings, many of their initial field queries are the same.
+Although all Form Builder Fields perform different functions and have unique settings, many of their initial field queries are the same.
 This guide will review some of the most common field settings.

 What settings are available in the Configuration Panel?

-Once a gadget has been added to your form, the Configuration Panel opens automatically.
-On most gadgets a few settings appear:
+Once a field has been added to your form, the Configuration Panel opens automatically.
+On most fields a few settings appear:

 - Field Label: This is the name of the field that will appear on the form.
 The Field Preview box in the center panel will show you how the Field Label looks.
 You can even type an answer in the Field Preview to see how an answer renders in this field.

 - This field is required: Enabling this setting will require the user to respond to this field before they can submit the form.

 - Placeholder: This setting is not included on all fields, but it does appear on many.
 The information listed here will prompt the user to take the action you specify.
 For example, something like "Start Typing" is a good indication of what the user should do.
 In this screenshot the user is instructed to start typing their New Department name.
 As they begin typing a dropdown list of departments to choose from will appear.